Do you often find yourself staring at the menu of a coffee shop, wondering whether a cold brew or latte would best suit your tastes?

 Conclusion

-There are a variety of ways to enjoy your coffee, and it can come down to personal preference at the end of the day.
+There are various ways to enjoy your coffee, and ultimately, it comes down to personal preference.

 Cold brew and lattes each have unique flavors, making them enjoyable drinks.